Rudhirbabu/Coffee-site/README.md

 # Coffee-site
-A Basic Caffe site built using HTML and CSS.
+A Basic Static Cafe site built using HTML and CSS.